Samuel-Aut/Tutorial_One/README.md

   </a>
 </p>

-> How to Run the Scripts
+> How to Run the codes

 **1.Install Node.js:** Make sure Node.js is on your computer.
 Check by running:
 ```